TinySkillet/Notes/Sem I Contextural Report.md

 ## 2.3.
 ARCHITECTURE DIAGRAM

-*(An architectural diagram would be displayed here illustrating the decentralized P2P system.)*

 The diagram illustrates the process of how a user interacts with the decentralized storage system, and how data is stored and retrieved.
 The process follows this sequence: